 If you and your date have been out of the closet a long time, chances are you might even know some of her exes, or friends.
 Ask around.
 Find out what her dating history is like.
 People will be happy to warn you about the ones with a string of unhappy exes who never want to see her again, and also to glow about the nice ones.
 She may be friends with her exes (a good sign) or have several that will no longer talk to her (a really bad one).

 Be a detective of love

 Pay attention to the woman you are beginning to get to know.
 Watch her mannerisms.
 Does she avoid eye contact or invite it?
 Does she casually touch people or hold herself separate?
 What things seem to make her comfortable or uncomfortable?
 Is she open about herself or more private?
+Does she give you mixed messages or express clear direct interest?
 Does she dress more casually or formally than average?
 Is she kind?
 Does she treat you with respect?
 Does she seem honest?
 Be a detective, not through interrogation, but observation.

 Pay attention to her attachment style and yours

 Adult attachment science says that about half of all adults have learned the emotional skills needed to form and maintain close relationships with others.
 Psychologists call that quality a secure attachment style.
 They invite and maintain closeness easily, and don’t get anxious about it.
-The remaining half are either anxious about connection, or anxious about that connection disappearing to a degree that it makes connecting difficult.
+The remaining half are either anxious about connection (so they avoid or limit it), or anxious about that connection disappearing to a degree that it makes connecting difficult (so they chase and cling).
 It’s good to know what kind you are, and what kind she is.